rackerlabs/rax_rails_tutorial/README.md

 gem "fog", "~> 1.9.0"
 ```

-and run `bundle install` and restart the server.
+then run `bundle install` and restart the server.

 All of the models in our app will use some similar code, so we will opt to have them inherit from a base class.
 In the `app/models` directory, create a file called `cloud_model_base.rb`: